JenishBabu/8-Week-SQL-Challenge/Week-3/B.Data Analysis Questions.md

 ***

-### 5.How many customers have churned straight after their initial free trial - what percentage is this rounded to the nearest whole number?
+### How many customers have churned straight after their initial free trial - what percentage is this rounded to the nearest whole number?

 ```sql
 select count(*) as churn_count,